Updated: May 2026

-If you’re planning a trip to Anna Maria Island, one of the most common questions visitors ask is: do you actually need a car to get around?
-The short answer is no — but whether you should rent one depends on how you plan to explore the island.
+It’s one of the most common questions visitors ask before a trip to Anna Maria Island: do you actually need a car to get around?
+The short answer is no. But whether you should rent one depends on how you plan to spend your time.

-Known for its laid-back charm, walkable beach towns, and relaxed pace, Anna Maria Island is refreshingly easy to navigate compared to many other Florida destinations.
-Here’s what you need to know before deciding if a car is necessary for your trip.
+Known for its walkable beach towns, free trolley, and relaxed pace, Anna Maria Island is one of the easiest places in Florida to navigate without a car.
+Here’s everything you need to know before you decide.

 The Island Is Surprisingly Walkable

-Anna Maria Island is only about seven miles long, and its three main areas — Anna Maria, Holmes Beach, and Bradenton Beach — are charmingly compact and easy to explore without a car.
+Anna Maria Island is only about seven miles long, and its three main areas, Anna Maria, Holmes Beach, and Bradenton Beach, are compact and easy to explore on foot.
 If you’re staying close to the beach, shops, and restaurants, you can comfortably spend entire days walking from one spot to the next.

 Walkable hubs like Bridge Street and Pine Avenue are especially visitor-friendly, with dining, boutiques, and beach access all within a short stroll.
 You can go from lunch to the shoreline to sunset drinks without ever needing to drive.
-If you’re planning time in this lively area, my Ultimate Guide to Bridge Street on Anna Maria Island highlights just how much you can see and do on foot.
+See my Ultimate Guide to Bridge Street on Anna Maria Island for everything you can see and do on foot in one of the island’s most charming neighborhoods.

 Use the Free Trolley

-One of the biggest perks of visiting Anna Maria Island is the free island trolley, which runs daily along Gulf Drive from the north end of the island to the south end.
-With convenient stops at beaches, shopping areas, restaurants, and popular attractions, it makes getting around Anna Maria Island without a car incredibly easy.
+One of the biggest perks of visiting Anna Maria Island is the free island trolley, which runs daily along Gulf Drive from the north end of the island all the way to the south.
+With stops at beaches, shopping areas, restaurants, and popular attractions, it makes getting around without a car incredibly easy.

 Don’t Forget the Monkey Bus